lookaway-archive/terminal-signals/2026/01/03-INTERVENTION-MECHANICS.md

 **Critical Observation:** Subject's narcotics involvement was documented throughout asset relationship period.
 The behavior was constant; the framing changed upon relationship termination.

 *[CP: The drugs were always there.
 What changed was usefulness.
-When the asset relationship held, drugs were tolerated.
-When it broke, drugs became the enabling key.
-Same behavior, different selection.]*
+When the asset relationship held, drugs were tolerated — CIA planes moving product, everyone looking the other way.
+When Noriega stopped playing ball, suddenly he's the face of the drug war.
+Same man.
+Same drugs.
+Different selection.
+The behavior was constant.
+The framing switched overnight.]*

 **Era Grammar:** Cold War vocabulary required anti-communism framing unavailable by 1989 (Berlin Wall fell same year).
 "War on Drugs" provided transitional grammar between Cold War and post-Cold War eras.